Freedom or folly? UK’s end to mandatory masks sows confusion

-LONDON (AP) — For many, it’s a common courtesy or a sensible precaution.
+LONDON (AP) — For many, it’s common courtesy or a sensible precaution.
 For others, it’s an imposition, a daily irritation.

 The face mask — a highly charged source of debate, confusion and anger around the world during the coronavirus pandemic — is now dividing people as the crisis eases.